Print Disabilities Collection

-The High River Library offers access to a collection of over 700,000 books, magazines, newspapers in a choice of accessible formats for people with a print disability through the Centre for Equitable Library Access.
+The High River Library offers access to over 700,000 books, magazines, newspapers in a choice of formats for people with a print disability through the Centre for Equitable Library Access (CELA).

 - Enjoy a full range of subjects, genres, classics and award winners